 By the time these lines are written, Antoine has successfully defended his PhD Thesis, and so, Dr. Antoine Wehenkel, congratulations are in order!

 Our second visitor was Ms. Aicha Karite from the Multimodal Navigation group of the German Aerospace Center (DLR).
-The collaboration of the two groups was initiated in the IPIN 2021 (Indoor Positioning and Indoor Navigation) conference, where the Group Leader Multimodal Navigation, Dr. Estefanía Muñoz attended a presentation by Dr. Grigorios Anagnostopoulos.
-Estefania visited our group back in Spring 2022 to discuss over potential topics of collaboration that could initiate a sequence of research visits.
-As a fruit of that first exchange, we were delighted to host for a three week period in our group's premises Ms. Aicha Karite, a PhD student and a researcher in DLR.
-Aicha participated in the groups activities and had a close collaboration with Grigorios on the overlapping topic of interest that was transportation type detection using smartphone sensors
+The collaboration between the two groups was initiated at the IPIN 2021 conference, where Dr. Estefanía Muñoz, Group Leader of Multimodal Navigation, attended a presentation by Dr. Grigorios Anagnostopoulos.
+Estefania visited our group back in Spring 2022 to discuss and solidify topics of collaboration for establishing a sequence of research visits.
+As a result of this collaboration, we were delighted to host Ms. Aicha Karite, a PhD student and researcher at DLR, for a three-week period in our group's premises.
+Aicha participated in the groups activities and had a close collaboration with Grigorios on the overlapping topic of interest that was transportation type detection using smartphone sensors.

 The visit of and the exchange with of our fellow colleagues has been refreshing and stimulating.
 Our group aims to continue both incoming and outgoing mobility, as it has been the case in the past as well.